dohminion/ADLabBuild/README.md

-To see a design that adds additional lateral movement segmentation, continue with the following
+To see a design that adds additional lateral movement segmentation, continue with the following:

 6. Install .net 3.5 (prereq for GPAE)
 Install-WindowsFeature Net-Framework-Core